ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

 The changes described in the above section equip GHC with a *linearly* qualified type system, allowing us to write programs with linear capabilities which are inferred to be correct implicitly.
-Primarily, we can now write programs like the one given , which no longer require the manual threading of a linear resource to ensure that the resource is used in a linear way - all the programmer has to do is ensure the linear constraints are satisfied within the program.
+Primarily, we can now write programs like the one given above, which no longer require the manual threading of a linear resource to ensure that the resource is used in a linear way - all the programmer has to do is ensure the linear constraints are satisfied within the program.